shaquillekiragu/nc-news-frontend/README.md

 ## Description

-This project is the frontend of a news-based social network application, inspired by Reddit,
+This project is the frontend of a news-based social network application,

 ## Deployed Web Application